-Our broad-based Jewish Studies curriculum aims to instil a love, understanding and knowledge of Jewish tradition and values.
+At Kerem School, our broad-based Jewish Studies curriculum aims to instil a love, understanding and knowledge of Jewish tradition and values.
 Through our curriculum, we aim to develop within our pupils an awareness and love of their Jewish identity and heritage.

-The teaching of Jewish Studies constitutes about 20% per cent of the school day.
 Our morning begins with Tefillah, for which we have a Tefillah progression curriculum, ensuring that our pupils become familiar with the main Tefillot at an age-appropriate level.

 The Jewish Studies curriculum has a number of elements, including Hebrew reading, Chumash, Jewish Living, Tefillah and Parashat Hashavua.
 Different emphasis is placed on these areas depending on the age of the class and the time of the year.
 For example, there is a far greater emphasis on the teaching of Hebrew reading in the younger classes, whereas, in older classes, where children have acquired this skill, more time is spent learning Chumash with Biblical commentaries.